valsson-group/valsson-group.github.io/_pages/members/members.md

 - Jacquilyn Ly, Biochemistry -- November 2025 to Present

 ## Graduated PhD Students
+- Dr. Pradip Si, PhD Student at the University of North Texas, Graduated in December 2025.
 - Dr. Nanning Petersen, PhD Student at the MPI for Polymer Research, Graduated in April 2024.
 - Dr. Benjamin Pampel, PhD Student at the MPI for Polymer Research, Graduated in June 2022.
 - Dr. Bin Song, PhD Student at the MPI for Polymer Research, Graduated in May 2022.

 ## Alumni
+- Dr. Pradip Si, Graduate Student at the University of North Texas from January 2021 to December 2025.
-- Kriti Alam, Graduate Student at University of North Texas from August 2023 to August 2025.
+- Kriti Alam, Graduate Student at the University of North Texas from August 2023 to August 2025.
 - Dr. Nanning Petersen, PhD Student at the MPI for Polymer Research from October 2019 to April 2024.
 - Dr. Benjamin Pampel, PhD Student at the MPI for Polymer Research from March 2018 to June 2022 and postdoctoral Researcher at MPI for Polymer Research from July 2022 to October 2022.
 - Dr. Bin Song, PhD Student the MPI for Polymer Research from October 2017 to May 2022.